zapata-engineering/orquestra-core/docs/quantum/tutorials/orqviz.rst

 FAQ
 ===

-**What are the expected type and shape for the parameters?**\
+**What are the expected type and shape for the parameters?**
-Parameters should be of type `numpy.ndarray` filled with real numbers.
-In recent releases, the shape of the parameters can be arbitrary, as long as `numpy` allows it, i.e., you cannot have inconsistent sizes per dimension.
-Until version `0.1.1`, the parameter array needed to be one-dimensional.
+Parameters should be of type ``numpy.ndarray`` filled with real numbers.
+The shape of the parameters can be arbitrary, as long as ``numpy`` allows it, i.e., you cannot have inconsistent sizes per dimension.

-**What is the format of the `loss_function` that most `orqviz` methods expect?**\
+**What is the format of the loss_function that most orqviz methods expect?**
-We define a `loss_function` as a function which receives only the parameters of the model and returns a floating point/ real number.
+We define a ``loss_function`` as a function which receives only the parameters of the model and returns a floating point number.
 That value could for example be the cost function of an optimization problem, the prediction of a classifier, or the fidelity with respect to a fixed quantum state.
 All the calculation that needs to be performed to get to these values needs to happen in your function.
 Check out the above code as a minimal example.

-**What can I do if my loss function requires additional arguments?**\
+**What can I do if my loss function requires additional arguments?**
 In that case you need to wrap the function into another function such that it again receives only the parameters of the model.
-We built a wrapper class called `LossFunctionWrapper` that you can import from `orqviz.loss_function`.
+We built a wrapper class called ``LossFunctionWrapper`` that you can import from ``orqviz.loss_function``.
 It is a thin wrapper with helpful perks such as measuring the average evaluation time of a single loss function call, and the total number of calls.

 Other Tutorials